 "Influenced by the gardens of Japan, but educated about sustainable design practices for the numerous Mediterranean micro-climates of the Bay Area, I have adopted a so-called "California Zen" approach to the landscape.
-I like contemporary but cozy entrances and outdoor living spaces with a unique architectural signature, but I also want to support the Bay Area's natural habitats, including the conservation of water, through thoughtful design.
+From entrances to outdoor living spaces, each space should have a unique architectural signature to reflect the homeowner's aesthetic while supporting the Bay Area's natural habitats, including the conservation of water, through thoughtful design.

 As a permaculture enthusiast, I encourage clients to consider growing food.
-While I love waterwise plants like succulents for their geometric patterns and easy maintenance, it's very rewarding to have edibles like culinary herbs and statuesque artichokes mixed into the perennial bed.
-I love sharing my own home recycling ecosystems, composting and vermiculture, which provide organic fertilizer and helps build bio-dynamic soil, a practice which sequesters carbon and keeps everything in the garden happy.
+In fact, the first bite of a strawberry grown in my backyard inspired my journey in landscape architecture.
+Creating a home eco-system with children teaches the connection between soil, water, and nutrition.
+I love sharing my own home recycling ecosystems, composting and vermiculture, which provide organic fertilizer and helps build bio-dynamic soil, a practice which puts carbon back into the ground and helps all living things flourish.
 Always on the lookout for how to make permaculture beautiful to the eye, I source home composting units from Sweden, and vermiculture bins from New Zealand.
-(Waiting for the USA)

-She has been an avid, life-long gardener and tomato grower, with a passion towards water stewardship, and functionally beautiful design.
+She is a fifth generation gardener with a passion towards water stewardship and functionally beautiful design.

 "Lauren really took the time to listen to what we were thinking and she helped guide us to wonderful ideas that had not occurred to us.
 She clearly knows and loves her plants, assuring they are placed appropriately to make wonderful outdoor spaces.
 We also appreciate her occasional check up visits."

 Barbara A., San Rafael